 Can Juveniles Ever Be Classified As Among The Worst Offenders?

 In Roper v.
-Simmons SCOTUS ruled that juvenile criminals could not receive the death penalty, as they “cannot with reliability be classified as among the worst offenders” due to three general differences between them and adults: a lack of maturity and underdeveloped sense of responsibility; vulnerability or susceptibility to negative influences and outside pressures, including peer pressure; and characters that are less formed.
+Simmons SCOTUS ruled that juvenile criminals could not receive the death penalty, as they “cannot with reliability be classified as among the worst offenders” due to three general differences between them and adults: a lack of maturity and an underdeveloped sense of responsibility; vulnerability or susceptibility to negative influences and outside pressures, including peer pressure; and characters that are less formed.
 I am not going to argue for or against the juvenile death penalty as NOVJM takes no position on it.
 What I will say is that the Court’s assertion that no juvenile criminal can ever be considered among the worst offenders no matter what they do is absurd.
 Here are some examples that illustrate the point.

-Murder of the Bojorquez family (Arizona)
+Murders of the Bojorquez family (Arizona)

-16-year-old Ralph Cruz Jr. confronted Lucila Bojorquez and her two children, Brandon, six, and Jenny, seven, in a parking lot and demanded their car at gunpoint.
+16-year-old Ralph Cruz Jr. confronted Lucila Bojorquez and her two children, Brandon, six, and Jenny, seven, in a parking lot, and demanded their car at gunpoint.
 When the mother did not comply he shot and killed her and took the car with the children still inside, kidnapping them.
 He later shot and killed the children.